 No doubt, this sounds a bit scary to us, but on the other hand, companies are also working to create, implement and maintain privacy policies along with security/system required to protect the data.

-In general, big data is primarily being collected to optimize the customer experience.
+In general, big data is primarily being collected to optimize customer experience.
 But this data can also be used to monitor the environmental conditions of the employee during work.
-For instance, cameras, barometers, sensors, and microphones are now being used to identify the outside of the normal working conditions.
+For instance, cameras, barometers, sensors, and microphones are now being used to identify the outside of normal working conditions.

 In the near future, data may also be used for the detection of locations and even body movements and postures of users to sense a fall, track their location or make estimations of the physical load on their bodies.